retraigo/deto_website/content/2024/events/technical-events/event7.md

 ---
 title: "Paper Presentation"
-description: "Present your ideas that can make the world better."
+description: "Present your ideas that can make the world better.
+Unfolding Ideas, Inspiring Minds: Your Paper, Our Platform."
 date: "2024-02-24"
 ---